signl4/docs/integrations/albato/albato.md

 # SIGNL4 Integration with Albato

+[Albato](https://albato.com/) is a no-code automation platform for all business automations.
+You can connect any apps without coders.

+Pairing Albato with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.

 SIGNL4 is a mobile alert notification app for powerful alerting, alert management and mobile assignment of work items.
 Get the app at [https://www.signl4.com](https://www.signl4.com/).

 In the following sample workflow below we send information from a HTTP request to SIGNL4.